WayV: 2020: Awaken the World and NCT 2020 Resonance

-2021–present: Kick Back and Phantom
+2021–2023: Kick Back, Phantom and Lucas' departure

 On March 10, 2021, WayV released their third EP, Kick Back, with the lead single of the same name.
 Members Winwin and Lucas were absent during the promotion of the album given they were undergoing quarantine in China for solo schedules.
 The album became the group's first number one album on the Gaon Album Chart and eventually earned the group their first certification for selling more than 250,000 copies in South Korea.
 On June 23, WayV released a new song "Everytime" as part of the soundtrack album for Chinese drama Falling Into Your Smile.

 WayV members participated in the promotion of NCT's third studio album Universe, released on December 14, 2021.
+Members Yangyang and Xiaojun participated in promotions for the title song Universe (Let's Play Ball).
 The group recorded the English song "Miracle" for the album.
 Lucas and Winwin did not participate in the album, after Lucas had been suspended from any promotional activities due to cheating and gaslighting controversy, and Winwin had established a personal studio in China.

 WayV announced to release their fourth EP, Phantom, on December 9, 2022.
 The group later delayed the release to December 28 following the passing of former president of China Jiang Zemin.
 Released almost two years from their previous EP, Phantom marks the group's first album release as a sextet.
-To support the album, WayV will embark on an eponymous global fanmeeting tour, starting with two shows in Seoul on February 11.
+To support the album, WayV embarked on an eponymous global fanmeeting tour, starting with two shows in Seoul on February 11.
+WayV subsequently held their first solo event in Japan titled "The First Vision" at Pia Arena MM in Kanagawa on May 6–7, 2023.
+Three days later, SM Entertainment announced that Lucas would be departing from NCT and WayV to pursue his individual endeavors.